rusefi/rusefi/firmware/config/boards/readme.md

 # Q: how do I change Primary UART pins via TS?

-A: Primary UART, critical error LED pin and maybe a couple more of the most fundamental pins could NOT be chagned via TS.
+A: Primary UART, critical error LED pin and maybe a couple more of the most fundamental pins could NOT be changed via TS.
 You would need another binary altogether - either another official binary or a custom binary.

 # Q: I need more info!